-OK, so my PET is running pretty well, but what about the housewife in some boondocks town without a well-equipped laboratory, years of experience or a WATS line?
+Okay, so my PET is running pretty well, but what about the housewife in some Podunk town in the midwest, without a wellequipped laboratory, years of experience, and a WATS telephoneo line?
 What if she got my #171?
-Well, as of December, her only recourse would have been to return it to California or Pennsylvania and hope that Murphy's Law, as applied to intermittents, wouldn't require too many return trips.
+Well, as of December her only recourse is to return it to California or Pennsylvania and hope that Murphy's Law, as applied to intermittents, doesn't require too many return trips.
 However, by the time you read this, PET could be in the best service position any personal computer manufacturer has ever been in.